Explore the New Forest - Wheelchair Accessible

 Explore the New Forest

-There are lots of places to visit and activities to try in the New Forest National Park.
-We have included a variety of ideas and suggestions that you might like to explore - some places have an admission fee, some may need booking in advance of your stay, some are seasonal and others are open all year.
-Not every activity will be accessible to everyone - so please check first if you have specific requirements or access needs.
+There are numerous places to visit and activities to try in the New Forest National Park.
+Here are some ideas and suggestions that you might like to explore.
+Note that some places have an admission fee, may need booking in advance, some are seasonal, and others are open all year.
+Not every activity will be accessible to everyone, so please check first if you have specific requirements or access needs.

 New Forest Heritage Centre